-Exploration and project investigation costs for the three months ended March 31, 2020 were \$1.9 million (2019: \$1.4 million).
-The increase in exploration and project investigation costs is generally the result of the field program undertaken at the newly optioned Valle Ancho Project, as mentioned above.
+Exploration and project investigation costs for the six months ended June 30, 2020 were \$2.4 million (2019: \$2.2 million).
+The increase in exploration and project investigation costs is generally the result of the field program undertaken at the newly optioned Valle Ancho Project, which occurred during the first quarter of 2020.
 Namely, during the 2019/2020 field season, which ran until March 2020, the Company completed an initial exploration campaign at Valle Ancho, including field examination, surface sampling and mapping of existing prospects, and the undertaking of an airborne geophysical survey.
 In addition, the Company also continued ongoing environmental baseline data collection at Los Helados.
 By comparison, the 2018/2019 field program, which continued through March 2019, only focused on continuation of environmental baseline studies at the Los Helados Project, with minimal other field work conducted.

-Excluding share-based compensation, administration costs for the three months ended March 31, 2020 totaled \$0.3 million (2019: \$0.2 million).
+Excluding share-based compensation, administration costs for the three and six months ended June 30, 2020 totaled \$0.3 million and \$0.6 million, respectively (2019: \$0.2 million and \$0.4 million).
 Share-based compensation, a non-cash cost, reflects the amortization of the estimated fair value of options over their vesting period and is based to a large degree on the Company's share price and its volatility.
 The actual future value to the option holders may differ materially from these estimates as it depends on the trading price of the Company's shares if and when the options are exercised.
 In addition, as the granting of options and their vesting is at the discretion of the Board, the related expense is unlikely to be uniform across quarters or financial years.
 In addition, share-based compensation relating to periods prior to the completion of the Josemaria Arrangement on July 17, 2019, were allocated from amounts previously reported by Josemaria, and such allocations may not necessarily reflect, or be otherwise indicative of, the future financial performance of the Company.

-Administration costs for the three months ended March 31, 2020 were higher compared to the 2019 comparative period due primarily to higher compensation costs, management fees, promotion and public relation costs, and general office overheads.
+Administration costs for the three and six months ended June 30, 2020 were higher than the 2019 comparative periods due primarily to higher compensation costs and management fees.
 The higher administration costs reflect the additional corporate costs associated with operating a stand-alone public entity following the completion of the Josemaria Arrangement on July 17, 2019.
+These increases were partially offset by lower administration costs incurred during the three months ended June 30, 2020, due to the Company's reduction to discretionary expenditures, as mentioned above, and due to temporary office closures during the quarter in response to COVID-19.

-Also, during the three months ended March 31, 2020, the Company recognized a net monetary loss of \$23,704 (2019: gain of \$5,860) in relation to the application of hyperinflationary accounting for the Company's Argentine subsidiaries, which began July 1, 2018.
+Also, the Company recognized a net monetary gain of \$6,116 during the three months ended June 30, 2020 (2019: loss of \$6,825), and a net monetary loss of \$17,588 during the six months ended June 30, 2020 (2019: \$965), in relation to the application of hyperinflationary accounting for the Company's Argentine subsidiaries, which began July 1, 2018.
 The monetary gains recognized are the results of changes in the Argentine price indices and changes to the Company's net monetary position during the respective periods.
 Further discussion regarding the application of hyperinflationary accounting has been provided in the notes to the condensed interim consolidated financial statements.